saltstack/salt/doc/ref/cli/salt.rst

     Use a predefined compound target defined in the Salt master configuration file.

+.. option:: -I, --pillar

+    Instead of using shell globs to evaluate the target use a pillar value to identify targets, the syntax for the target is the pillar key followed by a glob expression: "role:production*"

 .. option:: -S, --ipcidr

     Match based on Subnet (CIDR notation) or IPv4 address.